-The X3 is one of the best compact upscale SUVs.
-Its taut ride is composed, but the body tends to rock side-to-side on uneven pavement.
-Handling is agile and secure.
-The 2.0-liter, turbo four-cylinder returned a very good 23 mpg overall and the eight-speed automatic shifts seamlessly.
-But the X3 falls a bit short on refinement, with a diesel-like sound at times.
-The cabin is beautifully finished and comfortable, with firm and supportive seats up front.
-The rear seat is roomy, but the cushion is a bit low.
-Some controls are overly complicated.
+The X3 is one of the best upscale SUVs we've tested, with agile handling and a beautifully finished interior.
+The ride is composed, although the body tends to rock side-to-side on uneven pavement.
+The 2.0-liter, turbo four-cylinder returned a very good 23-mpg overall and the eight-speed automatic shifts seamlessly.
+But it falls short on refinement, with a diesellike clatter.
+Firm and supportive seats keep the driver and front passenger comfortable.
+The rear seat is roomy.
+Some controls take time to master, and the optional rear-view camera is a must.
 Reliability has been average.
-The freshened 2015 model offers a new 2.0-liter, four-cylinder diesel engine and a rear-wheel-drive turbocharged four-cylinder model.
+A 2015 update includes a 2.0-liter diesel and a rear-wheel drive version.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Products & Services